uhi22/pyPLC/readme.md

 Precondition: On charger side, there is a homeplugGP-capable device present, which is configured as CentralCoordinator.
 1. The charger creates a "random" value for NID (network ID) and NMK (network membership key), and configures its homeplug modem with these values.
+1. The charger provides 12V on the control pilot (CP) line (State A).
 1. The user connects the plug into the car.
-2. The car pulls the 12V at CP line to 9V.
+2. The car pulls the 12V at CP line to 9V (State B).
-3. The charger changes the CP from "permanent high" to "5% PWM".
+3. The charger sees the level change on CP and applies 5% PWM on CP.
-4. The car wakes up its communication controller and homeplug modem.
+4. The car sees the 5%, and interprets it as request for digital communication.
+It wakes up its communication controller and homeplug modem.
-5. The car sees coordinator packets on the line, and starts the SLAC sequence by sending SLAC_PARAM.REQ.
+5. The car sees homeplug coordinator packets on the CP, and starts the SLAC sequence by sending SLAC_PARAM.REQ.
 Can be also two times.
 6. The charger receives the SLAC_PARAM.REQ and confirms it with SLAC_PARAM.CNF.
 7. The car sends START_ATTEN_CHAR.IND, to start the attenuation measurement.
 In total 3 times.
 8. The car sends MNBC_SOUND.IND, to provide different sounds.
 In total 10 times.
+8. The homeplug modem in the charger should measure the signal strength, and report the values to the SECC in an ethernet frame ATTEN_PROFILE.IND.
+However, the used homeplug adaptor seems not to support this feature.
+That's why we need to "guess" some attenuation values for the next step.
 9. The charger sends ATTEN_CHAR.IND, which contains the number of sounds and for each group the attenuation in dB.
+Pitfall: The car may ignore implausible values (e.g. all zero dB), and the process may be stuck.
 10. The car receives the ATTEN_CHAR.IND.
 If it would receive multiple of them from different chargers (due to cross-coupling), the car decides based on the attenuation levels, which of the charges is the nearest.
 11. The car sends ATTEN_CHAR.RSP to the charger which reported the loudest signals.
 12. The car sends SLAC_MATCH.REQ to the charger.
-It wants to pair with it.
+This means, it wants to pair with it.
 13. The charger responds with SLAC_MATCH.CNF.
 This contains the self-decided NID (network ID) and NMK (network membership key).
 14. The car receives the SLAC_MATCH.CNF, takes the NID and NMK from this message, and configures its homeplug modem with this data.
 15. Now, the homeplug modems of the car and of the charger have formed a "private" Homeplug network.
 The RF traffic can only be decoded by